z-gong/mstk/docs/examples.rst

 For bio simulations, template matching is commonly used, because almost all bio-polymers are made of several kinds of repeating units.
 However, the template matching won't work well for other molecules because there is no common repeating units.

-`mstk` provide a typing engine :class:`~mstk.forcefield.typer.ZftTyper` for assigning atom types.
+`mstk` provide a typing engine :class:`~mstk.forcefield.typer.SmartsTyper` for assigning atom types.
 It is based on local chemical environment defined by SMARTS pattern and a hierarchical rule described in a type definition file.

 In order to write the type definition file correctly, knowledge about